EI caregiving benefits

-As a caregiver, you don’t have to be related to or live with the person you care for or support, but they must consider you to be like a family member.
+As a caregiver, you don’t have to live with the person you care for or support.
+You don’t even have to be related, but you must be considered to be like a family member.

 The weeks of benefits can be shared by eligible caregivers, either at the same time or one after another.